PHX2600/The-Archive/forum/Off-Topic/1601 - Do yourself a favor..md

 ## Do yourself a favor.
 Posted by **Automated Penguin** on Sun April 29th, 2012 03:59:54 PM

 Go get your camera, take pictures of everything you have that you consider valuable, and pictures of their serial numbers if applicable.
 Jewelry, Electronics, Everything.
 If possible put something in the image to verify your id, a drivers license, or simply yourself.
-Store these images on your computer and back them up to somewhere off site, or to the &quot;cloud&quot; These images will be of great use to you later should you ever have to get involved with law enforcement or an insurance agency regarding a theft.
+Store these images on your computer and back them up to somewhere off site, or to the "cloud" These images will be of great use to you later should you ever have to get involved with law enforcement or an insurance agency regarding a theft.

 *EDIT*